mintar/seerep/docs/testing.md

 ### Catkin

 The tests can be run via `catkin` in the command line.
-When run without a specific package, all test in the workspace are run.
+When run without a specific package, all tests in the workspace are executed.
 But while this is very convenient, catkin does not provide much information/output if a test fails.

 ```bash